-If you're planning a trip to space, you'd better take a few things along.
-Actually, you'll need more than a few things -- you'll need everything a human being needs to survive in an environment that lacks food, water, air, room to move and gravity.
-Unless you're planning to be outside the solar system, your space ship should provide protection from solar radiation.
-If you're taking a long trip, bring something to keep yourself occupied.
+To survive in space, you'll need more than a weekend tote – you'll need everything a human being needs to survive in an environment that lacks food, water, air, room to move and gravity.
+Unless you're planning to be outside the solar system, your space ship should also provide protection from solar radiation.
+Once in space, you may need more than survival supplies to replenish yourself thoroughly.

 A Space Ship